 Research shows that mindful eating may help people to prevent binge eating and overconsumption, while enjoying food in a healthy and positive way.
-Mindful eating allows us to feel more in touch with the body’s internal hunger and satiety signals.
+Mindful eating, also known as conscious eating allows us to feel more in touch with the body’s internal hunger and satiety signals.
 Many of us may not be aware of the reasons we engage in mindless eating.

 Some common contributors can be:

 - Not recognising the difference between hungry and non-hungry eating;

 - Not stopping to listen to your body signals, such as feelings of satiety

 - Confusing thirst with hunger